mahsajahanbakhsh/ICA-Analysis-of-Hyperspectral-Image-Data/README.md

-# ICA-Analysis-of-Hyperspectral-Image-Data

-A dimensionality-reduction study applying **Independent Component Analysis (ICA)** to hyperspectral imagery, using the classic **Indian Pines** dataset.
-The project ranks independent components by their statistical independence (skewness + kurtosis) and visualizes the most informative ones.

-# ICA Analysis of Hyperspectral Image Data

 A dimensionality-reduction study applying **Independent Component Analysis (ICA)** to hyperspectral imagery, using the classic **Indian Pines** dataset.
 The project ranks independent components by their statistical independence (skewness + kurtosis) and visualizes the most informative ones.